ajmalmsali/Gmail-Bounce/README.md

 -------
 Gmail Bouncer helps to check for bounced email address from a Gmail Inbox.

-Built with Siantra and Gmail Gem
+Built with Sinatra and Gmail Gem

 Use http://site-root.com/bounces/username/password